 The Society was the first of the UK continental railway societies to be formed and over the intervening years has built up a considerable library of books, railway journals and other material, including a large photogrphic collection.
 With nearly 500 members, a number of whom live in France, we have a wide number of contacts covering most areas of interest.

 The Society produces a quarterly journal which is widely regarded as one of the best railway society journals in the UK.
 Each issue contains up to 50 pages or more of practical and lively articles on the present-day French railway scene, historical matters, modelling tips, travel hints, product and book reviews.
 It is well illustrated with photographs, scale drawings and track plans.
 The journal is published in March, June, September and December.
 It also includes a 'Stock Exchange' where members can advertise models and other items that are wanted or for sale.

 Large regionally-organised meetings take place in convenient venues, once or twice a year.
 These include working model layouts, static displays, films or slides, trade stands and the Society bring-and-buy stall together, of course, with much good-humoured and informative chat.
 The Society is represented at many model railway shows with members layouts and our sales stand.
 In some areas of the country members hold informal meetings (details in Journal).
 A range of publications and models can be purchased direct through our on-line shop

-The Society also has a private members Yahoo Group where members can share information of seek assistance.
+The Society has a private members io.
+Group where members can share information, ideas or seek assistance.